recursively/recursively.github.io/source/_posts/After-Getting-The-Shell.md

 ```shell
 proxychains4 nmap -sT -Pn -open 192.168.100.1/22
 ```
-The command above is from the Internet and I'm so confused about it.
-I have tried so many times to find out all the machines in the victim's intranet but I was always failed.
-I'm figuring out the proposal for this problem.
+I have tried so many times to find out all the machines in the victim's intranet but I was usually failed.
+It just works for few times and the process is too slow.

 You can also use the msf built-in module to scan:
 ```shell